jgoodz/Aion-AVM-Starter-Guide/README.md

 ### 6. connect buttons to functions
 in index.html, add function calls to the buttons, like so

 <button onclick="greet()">Greet</button>
 <button onclick="setString()">set string</button>
 <button onclick="getString()">get string</button>

+Again, purely HTML and Javascript, nothing new from blockchain.
 Try it out by right clicking to open your developer console.
-For the full code, try the sample projects in this repo.
+For the full web app code, try the sample project in this repo.

 ---

 ### 7. test the dApp
 `Serve the Dapp using python -m SimpleHTTPServer`
+Or simply open the file index.html from your file explorer